Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.27

-  Content of ``...``, except while collecting :ref:`Target Usage Requirements`, in which case it is the empty string.
-This is intended for use in an :prop_tgt:`INTERFACE_LINK_LIBRARIES` target property, typically populated via the :command:`target_link_libraries` command, to specify private compilation requirements without other usage requirements.
+  Content of ``...``, when collecting :ref:`Target Usage Requirements`, otherwise it is the empty string.
+This is intended for use in an :prop_tgt:`INTERFACE_LINK_LIBRARIES` and :prop_tgt:`LINK_LIBRARIES` target properties, typically populated via the :command:`target_link_libraries` command.
+  Provides compilation usage requirements without any linking requirements.

   Use cases include header-only usage where all usages are known to not have linking requirements (e.g., all-``inline`` or C++ template libraries).

+  Note that for proper evaluation of this expression requires policy :policy:`CMP0099` to be set to `NEW`.

 Linker Language And ID
 ^^^^^^^^^^^^^^^^^^^^^^